Qodana for PHP

 You can decrease the time for a Qodana for PHP run by persisting cache from one run to another.
-For example, package and dependency management tools such as Maven, Gradle, npm, and Yarn keep a local cache of downloaded dependencies.
+For example, package and dependency management tools such as Maven, Gradle, npm, Yarn, and NuGet keep a local cache of downloaded dependencies.

 By default, Qodana for PHP would save caches to folder

 /data/cache inside container.
 This location could be changed via